 Marloes, a National Trust area has a huge expanse of sand at low tide with rocks and interesting cliff formations.
 From here you can take boat trips to a handful of islands, most notably, Skomer Island where you can meet the local puffin colonies.

 The quaint village of Little Haven sits snugly in St Brides Bay.
 It is an old fishing village with a good deal of charm and character.
 There are Inns and cafes here, along with beautiful beaches stretching from Little Haven to Broad Haven.

 St David’s, which is the central point of the walk, is the smallest city in Britain.
 In reality, no more than a small village, but granted City status by our current Queen Elizabeth.
 From here you can visit the Cathedral, browse around the small array of shops and cafes, or take a boat trip to Ramsey Island, a haven for dolphins and seals.
 St Davids tends to be a good point to start the northern section of the Pembrokeshire Coast Path, or finish the southern section of the Pembrokeshire Coast Path.

 The pebbles and dark sand near Abereiddi are made of pounded grey slate which form the beach.
 The slate gives the water to the ‘Blue Lagoon’ its brilliant blue colour.
-Further along at Aber Bach there is a woollen mill slightly inland where you can buy something to remind you of your walking holidays in Wales with The Walking Holiday Company.
+Further along at Aber Bach there is a woollen mill slightly inland where you can buy something to remind you of your walking holidays in Wales with Great British Walks.

 Newport is an attractive, bustling coastal town, boasting a Norman Castle and Church.
 Nestled below the Preseli Hills, some believe the raw material for Stonehenge came from here.
 Finally, over the highest, most spectacular cliffs in West Wales to the end of the path at St Dogmaels.